jxxcarlson/pkuTT/README.md

 - Annotated list of Agda programs, all which sucessfully type-check using Agda version 2.8.0-47e7dcb.
+Many composed with AI assistance (ChatGPT, Claude 3.7 Sonnet)

 # PDF Files